 - Finish with a statement thanking the reader for their attention and inviting questions.

 - Give your name and full contact details for your company.

 The above is for information only and not a substitute for professional advice.
-Always seek advice from and act upon that given by a suitably trained, qualified and indemnified professional before making any decision or taking any action.
-We cannot be held responsible for any action you take that leads to a negative effect, infringement or financial loss occurred by you, your company, a third party, a government or any other organisations or individuals.
+Always seek advice from and act upon that given by a suitably trained, qualified, and indemnified professional before making any decision or taking any action.
+We cannot be held responsible for any action you take that leads to a negative effect, infringement or financial loss occurred by you, your company, a third party, a government, or any other organizations or individuals.
 Every company will need a different business plan.
-Sections will need to be added , removed and amended depending on your industry, market, location, laws, amount of finance etc.
+Sections will need to be added, removed, and amended depending on your industry, market, location, laws, amount of finance, etc.